Dynamic Plugins

 Use Only Dynamic Extensions

-Some deprecated extension points (e.g., com.intellij.configurationProducer
+Some deprecated extension points (for example, com.intellij.configurationProducer

 ) are intentionally non-dynamic, and their usage should be migrated to the corresponding replacement.